xiaoqianzi15/Yet-Another-Solo-Headphone-Amplifier/README.md

 # Yet-Another-Solo-Headphone-Amplifier
 SMD based solo headphone amplifier for fun

+Send the Gerber file to Manufacture if you like it

 PCB looks like this.
 I send it to Manufacture still waitting